lohilabs/blog/Why Reactive Cocoa.md

 #Why Reactive (Cocoa)?

-The first step is acknowledging you have a problem.
-I didn't really know that I had a problem, or rather, that I was programming in a way that lent itself to headaches.
-I decided to try ReactiveCocoa (RAC) because:

-1. I had heard a little bit about the Reactive style of programming on the server side from my colleague (though not really getting the gist of it)
-2. I love learning new hip things; and RAC came with buzzwords!

-I had very little understanding of what the benefits might be when I began.
-What I hope to do here is provide some insight as to why (most of) our default style of programming makes things unnecessarily hard on us, and how RAC's Reactive style can improve things considerably.
+I had very little understanding of what the benefits might be when I began to learn ReactiveCocoa (RAC); but I love learning new hip things and RAC came with buzzwords!
+What I hope to do here is provide some insight on what I've learned, and why you should at least investigate the Reactive style of programming.
+(There has been some fuss recently over the exact terms used to describe the "style" of programming found in ReactiveCocoa, but I still think Reactive is a pretty good term myself so I'm not going to shy away from it yet.)

 To start you should probably go read the article ["Inputs and Outputs"](http://blog.maybeapps.com/post/42894317939/input-and-output) by [Josh Aber](https://twitter.com/joshaber).
 It's an **extremely** well written article that I can only hope to supplement with a slightly different explanation.
 (I'll be rehashing a bit of what he's covered there.)